 If your move is during the winter months, pick up some coffee or hot chocolate for the crew in the morning.
-They will appreciated the gesture (almost as much as a tip).
+They will appreciate the gesture (almost as much as a tip).

-Some might want to buy lunch and liquid refreshment instead of a cash tip.
+Some might want to buy lunch and liquid refreshments instead of a cash tip.
 That may be a fine practice, especially if your move is relatively small.
-But probably best to stay away from cheaping out like that if you move involves more than one bedroom or an arduous journey.
+But probably best to stay away from cheaping out like that if your move involves more than one bedroom or an arduous journey.

 How much to tip movers can be a vexing problem.
 The common wisdom is not as standard as tipping waiters and waitresses.
 But the guide above provides a wealth of perspectives and advice for getting through the social minefield with your wallet and sanity intact.